 My blog will look at how ‘recycling’ core assets – as opposed to replacing or rewriting – is the most fit-for-business approach to bringing ‘legacy’ mission critical systems into the future.
 New from old.

 Every year, hundreds of millions of tonnes of used plastic bottles are shredded and similarly destroyed before being reborn as brand new products.
 While shredding is a little extreme, Micro Focus is all for ‘recycling’ mission-critical business systems and software to bridge the gap between old and new.
 Because to put it bluntly, companies that don’t recycle generate a lot of garbage.

-When businesses replace their ‘legacy’ applications, either with new packages or systems, the old system gets dumped.
+When businesses replace or migrate their ‘legacy’ applications, either with new packages or systems, the old system gets dumped.
 Now, fast-forward 12 months and functionality from the old system is loaded into a shiny, new mobile-enabled system.
 So now that system gets dumped for an upgrade.
 The metaphorical skip is filling up as the IT budget and customer base begin to drain away.
 The business isn’t getting what it needs to deliver – but it is picking up fines and bad press.